axeltidemann/self_dot/README.md

 http://www.cmake.org/cmake/resources/software.html and you must also install numpy and scipy beforehand.

-_YET ANOTHER TEST NOTE_: With the use of GCC 4.9.1 I'm not sure if clang really is needed anymore.
-Try it without first, and see what happens.
-If something barfs, try to install clang as per these instructions.

 For 10.8.5 you can just download the Command Line Tools from Apple, and you'll get clang 3.4.